-- (1) Unless otherwise permitted by this emergency order, a person must not move any bees into, out of or within: - (a) the Varroa mite general emergency zone, - (b) the Varroa mite eradication emergency zone, or - (c) the Varroa mite surveillance emergency zone. - (2) A person may move any bees within premises to undertake a surveillance action, but if the premises are in more than one emergency zone, the person must not move the bees into a different emergency zone. - (3) A person may move any bees within premises for the purposes of disposal and destruction if directed to by an authorised officer. - (4) Unless otherwise permitted by this emergency order, a person must not move a hive or any bee feeder into, out of or within: - (a) the Varroa mite general emergency zone, - (b) the Varroa mite eradication emergency zone, or - (c) the Varroa mite surveillance emergency zone. - (5) A person may move a permitted bee feeder into and within premises to feed bees.
+- (1) Unless otherwise permitted by this emergency order, a person must not move any bees, hives, or bee feeders into, out of or within: - (a) the Varroa mite general emergency zone, - (b) the Varroa mite eradication emergency zone, or - (c) the Varroa mite surveillance emergency zone.

-- (6) A person may move a hive or a permitted bee feeder within premises for disposal and destruction if directed by an authorised officer. - (7) An authorised officer is authorised to move hives or any bee feeder for disposal and destruction, if the bees from the hive have been destroyed in accordance with clause 181(2). - (8) Unless otherwise permitted by this emergency order, a person in charge of premises must not permit another person to move any bees onto those premises. - (9) Unless otherwise permitted by this emergency order, a person must not accept or receive any bees that have been moved by another person.
+- (2) A person may move any bees within premises to undertake a surveillance action, but if the premises are in more than one emergency zone, the person must not move the bees into a different emergency zone. - (3) A person may move any bees within premises for the purposes of disposal and destruction if directed to by an authorised officer. - (4) A person may move a permitted bee feeder into and within premises to feed bees. - (5) A person may move a hive or a permitted bee feeder within premises for disposal and destruction if directed by an authorised officer. - (6) An authorised officer is authorised to move hives or any bee feeder for disposal and destruction, if the bees from the hive have been destroyed in accordance with clause 18(2). - (7) Unless otherwise permitted by this emergency order, a person in charge of premises must not permit another person to move any bees onto those premises. - (8) Unless otherwise permitted by this emergency order, a person must not accept or receive any bees that have been moved by another person.